Camper, guest and staff safety

 in an effort to be a part of the solution to COVID-19.
 Camp

-Lone Star will continue to follow the executive orders and
+Lone Star will continue to follow the recommendations of

 People come to Camp Lone Star